DamnWidget/archlinux-packages/multilib/steam/README.md

 ```
 cd archlinux-packages/multilib/steam
-makepkg -s
+makepkg -sc
 ```

 The `-s` parameter will download any additional dependencies that the package needs.
+The `-c` parameter instructs `makepkg` to clean up the directory after the build is done.

+**note**: you can also run `makepkg -sci` to install the package as soon as the build process finish.

 ### Installation